David-again/ATC-Update-Rate-Statistics/README.md

 # Update Rate Statistics [URS].
 #### A tool for analyzing aircraft traffic data
 _______
+### Read this first!
 "Update Rate Statistics", or URS, is a tool written in Python for interpreting and post-processing voluminous data gathered about aircraft as they communicate with Air Traffic Control (ATC) infrastructure.
 The data is read as a `.csv` file, processed after the fact and the output is written to a `.json` file.

 #### Content of this ReadMe file
 0. Package contents
-1. User Interface / How to run
+1. How to run - General information
 1.1 Automated processing
 1.2 Manual processing
 2. Input file format